tersesystems/echopraxia-plusscala/README.md

 Creating a custom logger can be a good way to ensure that your field builder is used without any extra configuration, and lets you add your own methods and requirements for your application.

-You can also provide your own logger from scratch if you want, by only using the API dependency.
+You can also provide your own logger from scratch if you want, by only using the API dependency -- this ensures that users only have one logging option and you can add your own metrics and observability around your logging.

 ```scala
 libraryDependencies += "com.tersesystems.echopraxia.plusscala" %% "api" % echopraxiaPlusScalaVersion